How to Manage Finances at Home While Living Abroad

 Have a Friend or Family Member Manage it: If a friend or family member can step in and keep an eye on things (especially if you find a stable reliable tenant before you leave), you can save money on property management fees.
 Consider the responsibilities involved, and what will happen if the tenant leaves while you're away; and how difficult it might be to afford the property mortgage/expenses if your friend or family member is unable to find new tenants quickly due to their own busy schedule.

-Short Term Rentals: Short term rentals for holiday-makers are on the increase.
-Depending on the area and your property, you could have a steady stream of short term tenants come through – which is generally more lucrative on a nightly basis than long-term rentals.
+Short-term Rentals: Short-term vacation rentals for holiday-makers are on the increase.
+Depending on the area and your property, you could have a steady stream of short-term tenants come through — which is generally more lucrative on a nightly basis than long-term rentals.

-The catch is, you need somebody local available to prepare the place, check in new arrivals, and clean up afterwards.
+The catch is, you need somebody local available to prepare the place, check in new arrivals, and clean up afterward.

 Holiday Rental Agencies: Subscribe to a holiday rental agency, and, similar to a property management company, they'll occupy your space with holiday-makers while you're away, and manage issues as they arise.
 If your property is in a desirable area, this can be lucrative — but remember it also comes with fees.